Climate in Tucson AZ | Tucson Weather Guide for the Best Times to Visit

 Fall climate in Tucson AZ offers a welcome escape from the summer heat, making it a popular season for traveling to Tucson.

 Instead plan for October and November!
 You'll often have ideal daytime temperatures from 70oF/21oC to about 80oF/26.7oC.
 And remember once the sun sets, temperatures can drop as much as 10oF/7oC.
 It's our favorite time of the year.
+Pack a jacket, and tops you can layer.

 It rarely rains in the autumn, so dry sunny weather is the expectation.
 You'll get near-perfect weather for many outdoor activities.